nwdaudt/rcp_east-australia-seabirds/scripts/README.md

   - *Results:* predict and map point-predictions
   - *Results:* predict and map uncertainty
   - *Results:* partial plots relating RCP probability agains environmental data

+## Manuscript

+After running the above steps, you will get all the results needed to compile the manuscript.
+The source `RMarkdown` files are in  `./ms_PROOCE`.
+Note, however, as explained in the main [README](https://github.com/nwdaudt/rcp_east-australia-seabirds/blob/main/README.md), the higher quality Figure 1 from the manuscript was built outside R (although a lower quality version is available through the codes).